Hearing Loss and Dementia

 The first step towards prevention is an easy one, have a hearing test to identify hearing loss.
 In fact, the Michigan chapter of Self-Help for Hard of Hearing advocates for a hearing evaluation required prior to any Alzheimer’s diagnosis to determine impact and overlap with results of hearing loss.

-If you have any questions or would like a free consultation please let our friendly staff at Aloha Hearing Aid Service help.
-To book an appointment please fill out our Contact Us form on the left or visit our Locations Page.
+If you have any questions or would like a free consultation please let our friendly staff at Advanced Hearing Center help.
+To book an appointment please fill out our Contact Us form or visit our office.

 For more information on the John Hopkins study visit their website Here.